Bringing Vintage Aircraft to Life since 2010

 1st November 1940 - 11th May 1941

-With the battle now over and the Luftwaffe unable to overcome the Royal Air Force and daylight attacks proving costly in both aircrew and aircraft, the Luftwaffe would turn to night operations targeting cities with the intention to weaken civilian morale as a continuation of the Blitz.
-This would also see the rise of a new tactic adopted by the Germans of attacking cities on consecutive nights.
+With the Luftwaffe unable to overcome the Royal Air Force and daylight attacks proving costly, in both aircrew and aircraft, the Luftwaffe would turn to night operations targeting cities with the intention to weaken civilian morale as a continuation of the Blitz.
+This would also see the rise of a new tactic adopted by the Luftwaffe of attacking cities on consecutive nights.

 New on Classic Warbirds